fvwmorg/fvwmorg.github.io/Wiki/Tips/FvwmIconMan/index.md

 ---
-layout : wiki
+layout: wiki
-title : FvwmIconMan
+title: FvwmIconMan
-type : tip
+type: tip
-description : |
+description: |
   Some tips about the module FvwmIconMan.

 ---